 We invite you to attend any of the upcoming gallery shows, receptions, and talks listed.
 Receive email notices of gallery openings by subscribing to our announcement list.

-Opening reception on Saturday, July 7 from 6 to 8pm
+Opening reception on Saturday, October 7 from 6 to 8pm

-Opening reception on Saturday, August 4 from 6 to 8pm
+Opening reception on Saturday, November 4 from 5 to 7pm